weesing/doorlock_rpi/README.md

 Install nodemon - `sudo npm install -g nodemon`

-- Ensure that your version of node is not > 8
+:warning: **Ensure that your version of node is not > 8**
+> You can follow this to install node version 8 - https://instructables.com/Install-Nodejs-and-Npm-on-Raspberry-Pi/

 ## Secrets
 - Make sure you have your secrets contained within `secrets/secrets.json` file.